JahanA23/JahanA23.github.io/README.md

 ## Projects
 ### Excel working with Data
 Working with numbers in Excel is a lifelong skill!
 Excel turns data into information that is easier to grasp.
-I enjoy doing projects using data ribbon and data to turn it into meaningful information.
+I enjoy doing projects using data ribbon and turn it into meaningful information.

 ## Certifications